AleMenon/nvim-config/README.md

 ## Installation

-This setup is designed for Arch Linux.
-Some packages may not work on other distributions or operating systems (e.g., Windows).
+This setup is primarily designed for Arch Linux, but it can also work on Windows with a few adjustments.
+See the [Extra](#extra) section for details.
 If you encounter issues, check the [Known Issues](#known-issues) section or contact me.

 ### Prerequisites